vitmalina/w2ui-starter-es6/README.md

 This repo is small, modular, easily extensible starting point to build apps with `w2ui` and `ES6 Modules`.
 Only modern browsers (ever-green: [latest, chrome, edge, firefox] and Safari 13+) support ES6 modules natively.

 The purpose of this repo is to  provide structure.
 It is a front-end framework, only few basic node based API files included.
 I have included latest version of w2ui in the `src/libs` folder.

-There is no other dependencies.
+`NO EXTERNAL DEPENDENCIES` - w2ui.es6.js (and w2ui.css) is all you need.

 To get going:
 ```